Montenegro and Cryptocurrency

 You’d be surprised to know that Montenegro’s government is actively working on policies to support and regulate digital currencies.
 This is aimed at making it one of Europe’s friendliest places for crypto businesses and enthusiasts.

-In fact, according to Statista, by 2025, Montenegro is expected to have over 29,000 crypto users.
-That is almost 5% of their entire population.
+In fact, according to Statista, by the end of 2026, Montenegro is expected to have over 50,000 crypto users.
+That is about 8% of their entire population.

 However, Montenegro’s appeal goes beyond just numbers; it’s about creating a place where crypto investors, entrepreneurs, and tech-savvy individuals feel welcomed.
 And if you’re wondering why this matters, think of the doors it opens for the local economy – from jobs in tech to increased foreign investments.